Business/Computer Information Systems

 *course has prerequisites

 Our advisors will be happy to set up a personal consultation with you to review your educational background and create a degree completion plan designed just for you.
-Please contact Marissa Guenzi with your questions or to set up an appointment: 608-663-4177 or firstname.lastname@example.org
+Contact Tami Koepsel at firstname.lastname@example.org or (608) 663-3404 to arrange a personal appointment to discuss your goals and options.

 - Credit for Prior Learning